Illinois vs. Florida Atlantic College Basketball Predictions & Picks - December 5

 Illinois vs. Florida Atlantic Predictions & Picks: Spread, Total - December 5

-Tuesday's game that pits the No. 13 Florida Atlantic Owls (7-1) versus the No. 24 Illinois Fighting Illini (6-1) at Madison Square Garden should be a close matchup based on our computer prediction, which projects a final score of 73-72 in favor of Florida Atlantic.
-Tipoff is at 6:30 PM ET on December 5.
+Tuesday's game between the No. 13 Florida Atlantic Owls (7-1) and No. 24 Illinois Fighting Illini (6-1) matching up at Madison Square Garden has a projected final score of 73-72 (according to our computer prediction) in favor of Florida Atlantic, so expect a competitive matchup.
+The game will begin at 6:30 PM ET on December 5.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!